Search by Keyword

 Paul’s oom-pah bass work adds to the ethnic feel of the song while his and George’s bending backing vocals bring a classy sway to each chorus.
 George’s lack of presence musically is redeemed by his overdubbed counter-melody lines which were performed flawlessly.
 Ringo’s job may have been simple, but credit must be given for his appropriate delivery and patience during a five-and-a-half hour recording session on this track with not much for him to do.

-April 2nd, 1973 was its next American release as a track on the first official compilation album, appropriately named “The Beatles/1962-1966” (aka “The Red Album”).
-While it wasn’t released as a single up to that point, it was a strong enough album track to earn its right to be included.
+April 2nd, 1973 was its next American release, as a track on the first official compilation album, appropriately named “The Beatles/1962-1966” (aka “The Red Album”).
+While it hadn't been released as a single up to that point, it was a strong enough album track to earn its right to be included.

 Even though it was included in the above album, it still made the grade to be part of the October 21st, 1977 released compilation album “Love Songs.”
 Although a new mix was not made at this point, there was a striking difference in the stereo mix used on this collection.
 John’s lead vocals were centered instead of mixed entirely to the right as originally heard, which must have been accomplished by panning the entire right channel to the center of the mix.